LEOXINGU/lftools/README.md

 </div>

 ### Magic Styles
-This tool automatically <b>applies cartographic styles</b> to your QGIS vector layers — as if by magic.</br>It turns points, lines, and polygons into ready-to-use visual representations for professional maps, quickly and effortlessly.
+This tool automatically <b>applies cartographic styles</b> to your QGIS layers — as if by magic.</br>It transforms point, line, polygon and raster layers into ready-to-use visual representations for professional maps, quickly and effortlessly.
 <div align="center">
 <table style="text-align: left; width: 275px;" border="0" cellpadding="0" cellspacing="0">
   <tbody>